 In 2003, I was deployed to Iraq, earning the Bronze Star and two Army Commendation Medals.
 Being in Iraq was profound and broadened my perspective.
 The experience deepened my desire to help others, and after returning home, I felt strongly compelled to help returning combat veterans.
 My extensive history of leadership and management led me into a position as the office manager for the VA, at the Casper Vet Center, a readjustment counseling center for combat veterans.

 Throughout work, school, and military service, I also served as a death scene investigator since 1999, first under Jim 'Doc' Thorpen and then as lead investigator under Connie Jacobson.

 Now, as your current Natrona County Coroner, I am committed to continuing the standards that earned this office accreditation through the International Association of Coroner's and Medical Examiners.
-The exceptional standards and practices and ongoing training of death scene investigators are a top priority of my office.
-In addition, I have been working with the Wyoming Department of Vitals and Statistics and a private software company I have been able to develop and implement a state of the art case management system that virtually eliminates paper and expense.
+The exceptional standards and practices and ongoing training of of my team are a top priority of my office.
+In addition, by working with the Wyoming Department of Vitals and Statistics and a private software company I have been able to develop and implement a state of the art case management system that virtually eliminates paper and expense.
 I was elected President of the Wyoming Coroner's association and diligently focus on improving state Coroner's system as a whole.